anb2473/Arduino-Data-Display-Manager/README.md

 ### How to use

+* Download the Arduino IDE, open up the CoralTank.ino file in the IDE, and upload the file to your arduino.
 * Type in the COM port of your arduino if your arduino is connected by a physical cable in the port section. (i.e., COM9)
 * Type in the baud rate of your arduino in the baud section.
 (Unless altered, this will always be 9600)
 * Then press the enter key, and you will connect to that arduino.